Allegra9/chat-client/README.md

-## "WeChat” Slack-inspired messaging app.
+## "WeChat” Slack-inspired messaging app
 Integrated ActionCable web socket for a realtime bi-directional communication channel between a client and a server.
 Implemented user authentication and authorisation using JSON Web Token (JWT).
 Used Material UI for styling.

 ## How to run: